How VoIP works is a hot question in business.

 A traditional digital telephone system that has had VoIP functionality added to it so they can say they do VoIP (and a lot of times they do not do it very well).
 A full IP telephone system that has VoIP lines and VoIP handsets (and to connect anything else like standard lines you need additional boxes which leads to more points of failure).
 A VoIP Hybrid telephone system that can cater for VoIP, PSTN & ISDN lines and VoIP, digital & analogue handsets out of the one cabinet (= more functionality and less points of failure).

 A VoIP Hybrid system such as the Alcatel OXO or Avaya IP Office can perform all the functions of a VoIP system yet it can have both digital handsets and/or VoIP handsets.
 These phone systems can also cater for PSTN lines, ISDN lines and VoIP lines without requirring additional external devices like most pure VoIP systems need (hence, less cost and less points of failure).
 This is by far the best option for a business.
-Even if you plan to send all calls out via VoIP line, it would be wise to have some PSTN or ISDN lines as backup, as they are far more stable than VoIP lines.
+Even if you plan to send all calls out via VoIP line, it would be wise to know what is ISDN or PSTN and how it relates to your system, perhaps as backup or existing systems, as they are far more stable than VoIP lines.

 VoIP handsets require data cabling (even though the speed required for a voice call is a fraction of the network speed) and also require external power, whereas digital handsets are powered from the phone system and can work over data cable or speaker wire if they have to.
 So to move from traditional phone system to pure VoIP unit it is generally required that all cabling for the handsets is replaced with new data cable (which can be a huge expense).
 It is the phone system and not the handset that performs all the advantages of VoIP as described above.
 On the Avaya IP Office for example, the VoIP handsets and the digital handsets look exactly the same and have the exact same functionality…however the VoIP handset is more expensive.
 A good VoIP solution can be implemented without necessarily going VoIP all the way to the handset…there is no real advantage in doing this.